ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-stocktrmod.md

 ### Prepare image security

-In ICP V3.1, security is enhanced by requiring an image policy in place before any image is pulled into an ICP instance.
+In {{site.data.keyword.icpfull_notm}} V3.1, security is enhanced by requiring an image policy in place before any image is pulled into an {{site.data.keyword.icpfull_notm}} instance.
 The enhancement requires that you add an image policy for where the IBM images reside, *dockerhub/ibmcom*, and in the docker store.

 The ibmcloud-default-cluster-image-policy is provided by default and covers any IBM images in docker.io/ibmcom/\*, but since Db2 and other IBM content is located in the Docker Store another image policy for the docker store, *docker.io/store/ibmcorp/*, is necessary.